louispierre516/gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Louis Blog Post Demo about coffee (I don't Like)
 image: /img/home-jumbotron.jpg
-heading: Great coffee with a conscience
+heading: Great coffee
-subheading: Support sustainable farming while enjoying a cup
+subheading: 'Sub heading like: Coffee with a conscience '
 mainpitch:
-  title: Why Kaldi
+  title: Why BLOG about coffee?
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    For everyone who believes that coffee is horrible but it should taste do great.
+I talk nonsense because I don't know what I'm talking about.
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  Starbucks is the ultimate spot for coffee lovers who want to look fancy and rich.
 intro:
   blurbs:
     - image: /img/coffee.png